LucyN03/my-power-gym-project/README.md

 - **Finding New Classes or Events:**
   - The homepage features banners or sections highlighting new classes or events.
 - **Getting in Contact:**
-  - The "Contact Us" page is easily accessible from the navigation menu, providing a form and links to social media.
+  - The "Sign Up" page is easily accessible from the navigation menu, providing a form and links to social media.
 - **Community Links and Updates:**
   - Links to community pages or updates are featured in both the footer and the blog section.